mavzerburak0/mavzerburak0.github.io/_posts/2018-12-05-configuring-ntp.md

 s1.i803.zz    212.7.1.132    2 u   47   64    37   0.344   121.299 18.472
 ```

 As you can see, my server's domain name is shown in the output. refid here shows the IP address of the NTP server that the first machine is using.
-Two machines are using the same NTP server which means their times should be in sync.
+Two machines are using the same NTP server which means both their times should be in sync.